7 Reasons That Make Programmers Love Linux!

-Now that we have looked at the short answer, let’s explore the above in more detail in the upcoming sections of this article.
-If you want, you can skip to the section of interest using the table of contents below.
+Now that we have looked at the short answer, let’s go ahead and look at the longer and more informative version and explore the above reasons in more detail.
+If you want, you can jump to the section of interest using the table of contents below.

 So let’s begin!

 Reason#1: There are more devices running Linux than Windows and OSX running devices combined!

 If you are a beginner to the Linux world you might wonder doesn’t Microsoft and its Windows Operating System hold the majority of market share in Laptops and PCs!

 Yes they do, but desktops and PCs are a small portion of computing devices worldwide.
 An average household that has 2 Windows devices has almost twice as many Linux devices!
 No, I am not talking about your Android smartphones, I am talking about the other silent Linux runners in your homes like your smart TV, your routers, DVD players, your cars GPS and navigation system perhaps even devices like refrigerators and washing machines, if bought in recently, then they are probably running Linux!